dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/firebolt-configs.md

 ```

-## Model Configuration for Dimension Tables
+## Model configuration for dimension tables

 A dbt model can be materialized as a Firebolt dimension table and configured using the following syntax: